 At Audienz, we do a lot of things.
 We listen.
 We help you strategize.
 We get to know your customer.
 We simplify your message.
 We use tried-and-true methodology.
 Mostly though, we create blockbuster content.

 A majority of businesses understand why content is important.
-They know that relevant content helps with Search Engine Optimization (SEO), helpful content enhances credibility, and creative content allows you to develop a voice that resonates within your industry.
+They know that relevant content helps with Search Engine Optimization (SEO), helpful marketing messaging enhances credibility, and creative content allows you to develop a voice that resonates within your industry.
 But how much do you need?

 82% of buyers viewed at least 5 pieces of content from the winning vendor.
 [Source: Forrester]